MarkD833/RCBUS-68xxx/asm_code/README.md

 The sprites demo adds more functionality to the TMS library and should show a spinning globe bouncing off the screen edges.

+---

 # MC68901

 The code in this folder has some basic examples of using the MC6901 multi-function peripheral chip.
 Toggle simple toggles an i/o pin using a crude software delay loop.
+Ser_echo simply waits for a char on the MPF serial port (9600 baud) and echoes it back.
 Timer uses the MFP timer C to generate interrupts that are counted and used to toggle an LED on an SC129 digital I/O board at around 1Hz.